Abiyayalew/portfolio-website/README.md

 ### What I have Done:

-1.Implemented portfolio website  as per the requirment.
+1. Implemented portfolio website  as per the requirment.
-2.Linked the finshed pottfolio projects to this website.
+2. Linked the finshed pottfolio projects to this website.

 ### To run the project

 1. Clone the project
 2. CLICK the "index.html" file by opening the project folder.